Volunteers and Service

 Current Needs

 We are now accepting applications for volunteer victim advocates!
 Applicants must be able to attend and successfully complete the CSPD Volunteer Victim Advocate Academy.
-The Fall 2024 Volunteer Victim Advocate Academy includes approximately 40 hours of training, with over 20 hours of additional on-the-job training following the academy.
+The Spring 2025 Volunteer Victim Advocate Academy includes approximately 40 hours of training, with over 20 hours of additional on-the-job training following the academy.

 VIN Verification Volunteer